Abdelrahman-Menisy/Abdelrahman-Menisy/README.md

 ### 🧑‍💻 About Me

-I'm a highly motivated junior machine learning engineer constantly exploring the vast field of AI and data science.
+I'm a highly motivated junior machine learning engineer & odoo developer constantly exploring the vast field of AI and data science.
 Based in Egypt, I am passionate about leveraging machine learning to solve real-world problems.
 I am always open to collaboration and eager to contribute to exciting projects.

-## 🎯 Goals

-- **Short-term:** Deepen my understanding of deep learning frameworks and deploy more machine learning models to production.
-- **Long-term:** Become a leading expert in AI and contribute significantly to the community through research and open-source projects.

 Feel free to explore my repositories and reach out if you'd like to collaborate!